Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Experiments

 Table \ref{imagenet_results} summarizes the results of different self-supervised learning approaches.
-All models are pretrained self-supervisedly on ImageNet-1K \cite{imagenet} under the 224$\times$224 resolution and finetuned on labeled ImageNet-1K.
+All models are pretrained in self-supervised fashion on ImageNet-1K \cite{imagenet} under the 224$\times$224 resolution and finetuned on labeled ImageNet-1K.
 LoMaR reaches the best result of MAE, 83.6\%, after only 400 epochs of pretraining.
-When pretrained for 1,600 epochs, its performance further improves to 84.1\%.
+When pretrained for 1,600 epochs, its performance further improves to 84.1\%; this can also be seen in Fig.~\ref{efficiency_evaluation} after $\approx$250 hours of pre-training.
 When finetuned under the 384$\times$384 resolution, LoMaR reaches an accuracy of 85.4\%, 0.6\% higher than the best baseline.
 Overall, LoMaR outperforms strong baselines with less pretraining time.

-\textbf{Efficiency analysis.} The Fig. \ref{efficiency_evaluation} and Table \ref{imagenet_results} show the comparison of the computational efficiency among LoMaR, MAE \cite{mae} and BEiT \cite{beit}.
+\textbf{Efficiency analysis.} We train LoMaR, MAE \cite{mae} and BEiT \cite{beit} baselines with different pretraining epochs [100, 200, 300, 400, 800, 1,600] on 224$\times$224 images.
+We compare their pretraining time v.s top-1 accuracy in Fig. \ref{efficiency_evaluation}.
 We carefully tuned all models to achieve the best load balancing between the GPU and the CPU and the maximal image throughput during training.
 We do this by adjusting ghost batch size \cite{Hoffer2017} while keeping the total batch size constant for all models.
-We observe that, compared to baselines, LoMaR consistently achieves the same or higher accuracy in less pretraining time.
-Specifically, pretraining MAE with 1,600 epochs achieves 83.6\% accuracy but takes about 232 hours.
-LoMaR reaches the same accuracy within $\sim$66 hours of pretraining, which is 3.5$\times$ faster.
+Compared to baselines, we observe that LoMaR consistently achieves the same or higher accuracy in less pretraining time.
+Specifically, pretraining MAE achieves 83.6\% accuracy but takes about 232 hours.
+LoMaR reaches the same accuracy within $\sim$66 hours of pretraining, 3.5$\times$ faster.
 BEiT requires $285$ pretraining hours to get 83.2\% accuracy.
-In contrast, LoMaR obtains a similar result within $\sim$49 hours, which translates to 5.8$\times$ time savings.
+In contrast, LoMaR obtains a similar result within $\sim$49 hours, translating to 5.8$\times$ time savings.

+CAE~\cite{ContextAutoencoder2022}, MMAE~\cite{mmae}, and SEMMAE~\cite{li2022semmae} build on top of MAE~\cite{mae} architecture adding additional components.
+At best, the time complexity of these approaches is similar to that of MAE, so for high-resolution pre-training, LoMaR is much more efficient.
+MSN~\cite{assran2022masked} differs from MAE as it matches the representation of an image with randomly masked patches to the representation of the original unmasked image.
+We calculate the time per epoch for MSN at a high resolution of 384 and 448 and compare it with LoMaR; for 384, MSN takes 0.64 hours/epoch, while for LoMar, it takes 0.27 hours/epoch.
+For 448, MSN takes 0.88 hours/epoch, while LoMar takes 0.38 hours/epoch.
+This comparison also demonstrates the computational efficiency of our LoMaR model.